Python MQTT Client Connections- Working with Connections

 Was The Connection Attempt Successful?

-When a client issues a connect request to a broker that request should receive an acknowledgment.
+When a client issues a connect request to a broker that request should receive an acknowledgement.

 mqtt-client-connection-diagram

-The broker acknowledgement will generate a callback (on_connect).
+The broker acknowledgement will generate a callback (on_connect) in the client.

 The function should receive 4 parameters, and can be called anything you want.